moshix/BITNETServices/README.md

 <br><br>

-Shut it down remotely with the password you configured in the environment-specific variables.
+</h>Shut it down remotely with the password you configured in the environment-specific variables.

 <br><br>
 RELAY CHAT on MVS 3.8
 =====================